 What is computer-based testing (CBT)?

-Computer-based testing is a simple, easy way to offer the GED® test.
-It allows for more consistent delivery, scoring, reporting, and security.
+Computer-based testing is a simple and better way to offer the GED® test.
+It allows testing centers to offer a more consistent test delivery, faster scoring and reporting, and enhanced test security.

 The GED® test on computer can be offered anywhere that has Internet access, two computers, and a security package!

 Our 2009 study shows an adult needs only basic computer skills to take the GED® test on computer.